Graham Robb: Biography

 Robb won the 1997 Whitbread Best Biography Award for Victor Hugo, and was shortlisted for the Samuel Johnson Prize for Rimbaud in 2001.
 Unlocking Mallarmé had won the Modern Language Association Prize for Independent Scholars in 1996.
 All three of his biographies (Victor Hugo, Rimbaud and Balzac) became The New York Times "Best Books of the Year".
 The Discovery of France by Robb won the Duff Cooper Prize in 2007 and the RSL Ondaatje Prize in 2008.

-Elected a Fellow of the Royal Society of Literature in 1999, Dr Robb was appointed a Chevalier of the Ordre des Arts et des Lettres in 2009.
+Elected a Fellow of the Royal Society of Literature in 1999, Robb was appointed a Chevalier of the Ordre des Arts et des Lettres in 2009.
 Following the publication of his French translation of Parisians: An Adventure History of Paris, he was awarded the Medal of the City of Paris in 2012.

 Robb married academic Margaret Hambrick in 1986.